Inside: Japanese knotweed blooms in the late summer when few other plants do, a boon for insects of all kinds, especially bees.

 Japanese knotweed, Fallopia japonica (formerly Polygonum cuspidatum), is an herbaceous perennial in the buckwheat family, Polygonaceae.
-Many people think it is some kind of bamboo because of its hollow stems and raised stem nodes, but it has no relation to true bamboo, which is actually a grass.
+Many people think it is some kind of bamboo because of its hollow stems and raised stem nodes, but it has no relation to true bamboo, which is a grass.

 The World Conservation Union lists Japanese knotweed among the top 100 worst invasive plants.
-But if you can look past that detail, it is actually a pretty plant with large spade-shaped leaves and showy cream-colored flowers.
+But if you can look past that detail, it is a pretty plant with large spade-shaped leaves and showy cream-colored flowers.
 The plants may grow 5-8 feet tall in a dense, bush-like display.

 Bee lovers have found another use for Japanese knotweed.
 The hollow stems are often cut into lengths and bundled for use as native bee habitat.
 The stem diameters vary just enough to provide suitable housing for a wide range of tunnel-nesting bees, including mason bees and leafcutters.